Ski holidays in Val d'Isère, France

 Val d’Isere is a large ski resort and is perfect for groups of all sizes.
 The large village includes a varied range of shops, restuarants and bars and the huge 300 km ski area has pistes for all abilities.
 Val d’Isere has one of the best apres ski scenes in Europe with excellent bars such as Folie Douce, Cocorics, The Morris Bar and Dick’s Tea Bar so there is plenty of places to choose from if your group enjoys winding down after a big day on the slopes.

-There is a wide selection of accomodations for groups from budget self catered apartment and catered chalet hotels through to luxury resisdences and chalets.
+There is a wide selection of accommodations for groups from budget self catered apartment and catered chalet hotels through to luxury residences and chalets.